Requirements to work in WA

 To apply for sponsorship, you must do the following:

-- Apply for a full-time job
+- Apply for a job (but only once registered, as above)

-- When successful in being offered a job - negotiate sponsorship with the employing hospital/health service
+- When successful in being offered a job - negotiate sponsorship with the employing hospital/health service.

 Enrolled nurses are generally not eligible for sponsorship with WA Health.
 Enrolled nurses are paid under the minimum salary set by the Department of Immigration and Citizenship as a requirement for sponsorship.